-Upon successful execution, the Command Prompt window will list all users on your system along with their SIDs.
+Upon successful execution, the Command Prompt window will list all users on your system and their SIDs.

 Get-WmiObject win32_useraccount | Select name,sid

-As soon as you execute the command, PowerShell will list all user accounts on your system along with their SIDs.
+As soon as you execute the command, PowerShell will list all user accounts on your system and their SIDs.

 What is a SID?

-SID (Security Identifier) is a simple string value that is automatically generated for every user account and group.
-Windows uses the SID to manage various things like user settings, control user resources, files, shares, networks, registry keys, etc. Simply put, SID is like the identity that Windows uses to manage the user.
+SID (Security Identifier) is a unique string value automatically generated for every user account and group.
+Windows uses the SID to manage many things, such as user settings, user resources, files, shares, networks, registry entries, etc. Simply put, SID is like the identity that Windows uses to manage the user.

 That is all.
 It is that simple to find the SID of users in Windows 10 and 11.